 Although the two fundamental terms, distributed and decentralised, might make you think of blockchain (and they should! ), IPFS is actually a completely different animal, as we noted above.
 Although blockchain is a distributed and decentralised system as well, IPFS has much more expansive objectives.
 Its founders intended to build a fully decentralised system that could function across locations that were as far or dispersed as planets, as is evident from the term itself.

 Juan Benet, a computer engineer, created IPFS in 2015 to speed up, secure, and open up the web.
-Benet is also the CEO and creator of Protocol Labs, a research and development company that created the blockchain-based digital storage and data retrieval system IPFS and the cryptocurrency Filecoin.
+Benet is also the CEO and creator of Protocol Labs, a research and development company that created the blockchain-based digital storage and data retrieval system IPFS and the Cryptocurrency Platforms In India Filecoin.

 Simply expressed, IPFS’s bold goals are to re-decentralize the web, protect our data, and enhance utility apps.